1990s post-Soviet aliyah: Economic integration in Israel

-Reaction of Israeli society
+Impact on Israeli society

 At first the reaction of Israeli society to the Jewish Soviet Union immigration wave was very positive, and the common phrase "with every immigrant, our strength rises" was used amongst the locals.
 This positive attitude changed with time as a result of fears in parts of Israeli society to the effects the massive immigration wave would have.
 The two central reasons for the fear which were related to this immigration wave were the fear of that there may be a percentage of religious and cultural non-Jews amongst the immigrants, and the apprehension that the new immigrants would take jobs away from the veteran population.

 Another additional reason for negative attitudes is connected to the general characteristic of a migratory society, the inhospitable attitude of the veteran group towards the population of immigrants.
 In this respect, negative stereotypical rumors started to spread about the new immigrants.
 This inhospitable attitude intensified also because—in contrast with the previous immigration waves to Israel—many of the immigrants from this wave kept their culture and language, without trying to blend their customs with their new lives in Israel.
 Much of the criticism towards this wave was related to their cultural distinction, which included many negative stereotypes regarding Israeli society.

 Since that time, the immigrants have succeeded in blending into Israeli society in different fields, and contribute greatly to Israel.
 In 2009, Science Minister Daniel Hershkowitz said the immigration wave helped the Israeli universities, where one of every four staff members is now a Russian-speaker.
 At the same time, prime minister Netanyahu said the Soviet Jews have now "integrated into the life of the country and have become a principal and important element in all aspects of life".
 At the same speech, he called the Russian aliyah "one of the greatest miracles that happened to the state".